 In the professional section, you should address all academic supporters such as supervisors, specific professors and/or tutors, colleagues, and other academics.
 You can also include funders or special institutions.

-The section of the personal acknowledgement is generally reserved for the members of your private circle such as family and friends who often provided you with feedback and proofreading but also in many cases with emotional support.
+The section of the personal acknowledgement is generally reserved for the members of your private circle such as family and friends who often provide you with feedback and proofreading but also in many cases with emotional support.
 Here it is even allowed to include your pet.
 Some students like to dedicate their thesis or dissertation to a special family member or friend for special reasons.
 In that case, this person will be named first, despite the common order.

-What is the common order for a Dissertation Acknowledgement?
+What is the common order for a dissertation acknowledgement?

 - Other academics